IgniteUI/indigo-design-docfx/en/components/grid-editing.md

 ### Editing Row Banner

 The Grid has an `Editing Row Banner` symbol under `Features` that represents a summary area with the number of edits made on the row and a pair of actions for cancelling and confirming the edits made on the row.
-Adding this symbol has only a visual effect on your design to make it appear more realistic, if you want to switch the Row Editing feature, configure the Cells of the row accordingly.
+Adding this symbol has only a visual effect on your design to make it more realistic, if you want to switch the Row Editing feature, configure the Cells of the row accordingly.

 ## Code generation